Projects and Resources

 - 80% of adolescents engage in a form of gambling by the age of 18

-- Gambling has been shown to be of higher prevalence in Indigenous populations compared to the general population.
+- Gambling has been shown to be of higher prevalence in Aboriginal populations compared to the general population.
 20

 - Problem gambling is associated with mental health and substance abuse disorders, resulting in relationship breakdowns including family conflict and intimate partner violence, financial stress with high rates of bankruptcy, and reduced quality of life.11,12